 Specifically, Admiralty law regulates the enforcement of contracts by way of making provision for damages to parties who have suffered some form of loss at the hands of a contracting party who has failed to honour or perform the agreement.
 The complexity of Admiralty Law is exemplified when making a claim.
 As a contractual clause as described above, must be considered in respect to the principle of general average which contemplates the voluntary sacrifice made by the master of the ship in respect of cargo, equipment or funds in order to mitigate further losses or damage in an emergency.
 The loss suffered by parties is thus shared amongst other parties who have shared in the relevant venture.
 Further, a force majeure clause may need to be considered, as this usually relieves a party from any liabilities or obligations whenever an extraordinary or unpredictable event occurs such as a war, strike, or an act of God.

-Your solicitors at Vaarzon-Morel Solicitors are able to navigate through the broad spectrum of contractual agreements, national and international laws; customs and excise regulations; the fishing industry; human rights and employment issues usually relating to the crew; insurance claims; property damage; the implications of stowaways on vessels; pollution; personal injuries; wreck and salvage; piracy; and container and passenger liner matters.
+Your lawyers at Vaarzon-Morel Lawyers are able to navigate through the broad spectrum of contractual agreements, national and international laws; customs and excise regulations; the fishing industry; human rights and employment issues usually relating to the crew; insurance claims; property damage; the implications of stowaways on vessels; pollution; personal injuries; wreck and salvage; piracy; and container and passenger liner matters.

 We can assist you in the following services:

 - Admiralty claims in Personam and in Rem,

 - Arbitration and mediation

 - Carriage of goods, cargo shortage, contamination and damage

 - Ship conference and consortia agreements